samblenny/feather-tft-clock/README.md

 **WORK IN PROGRESS (ALPHA)**

-This clock has USB gamepad input for setting time.

-The code shows how to:
-- Set time with a state machine and USB gamepad
-- Simulate a seven segment display with sprites
-- Keep time with a Real Time Clock chip
+This clock uses USB gamepad input to set the time and date.
+The code shows how to make a state machine to set a Real Time Clock chip with button input events and a simulated seven segment display.
+The display uses sprites made in Krita.

 [**TODO:** project photo]